inkstitch/inkstitch/collections/_docs/da/003-001-manual-stitch.md

-Running stitch length         ||This setting has no effect on manual stitches Running stitch tolerance      ||This setting has no effect on manual stitches Zig-Zag spacing (peak-to-peak)||This setting has no effect on manual stitches Allow lock stitches           ||Manual stitches to not add lock stitches automatically.
-Include them directly into your path.
+Running stitch length         ||This setting has no effect on manual stitches Running stitch tolerance      ||This setting has no effect on manual stitches Zig-Zag spacing (peak-to-peak)||This setting has no effect on manual stitches Allow lock stitches           ||Usually manual stitches to not add lock stitches automatically and you have to include them directly into your path.
+But you can enable them through the setting `force lock stitches`.
-Force lock stitches           ||This setting has no effect on manual stitches Trim After                    ||Trim the thread after sewing this object.
+Force lock stitches           ||Enables lock stitches for manual stitches.
+Trim After                    ||Trim the thread after sewing this object.
 Stop After                    ||Stop the machine after sewing this object.
 Before stopping it will jump to the stop position (frame out) if defined.
 {: .params-table }